 (c) The ExB may suspend any Affiliated Club which fails to pay the annual subscription by the due date.
 Suspended clubs shall be treated as not affiliated until the whole of the arrears, including any penalty charge, has been paid.
 In the meantime, the Club and its Members shall be precluded from exercising any rights under the Constitution and Rules, including playing in National Championships and Competitions, County Competitions, the League and representative matches.

 (a) All the affairs of the SBA shall be conducted by the members of the Executive Board in accordance with job descriptions which will be retained by the General Secretary.
 The General Secretary will bring forward the Job Descriptions to the April Board Meeting for consideration of any adjustments necessary.
 In addition the ExB may at any time and following the appropriate levels of consultation amend those job descriptions and the administrative structure as may be required.

-(b) The ExB shall meet at least five times per year, in December, February, July, and (in part with the Council – see Rule 7(f)) in April and October.
+(b) The ExB shall meet at least six times per year, in December, February, June, September and (in part with the Council – see Rule 7(f)) in April and October.
 For such meetings, there shall be a quorum of six.
 In the case of equal votes, the Chairman shall have a second and casting vote.

 (d) The accounting period of the SBA shall be twelve months to 30th September each year.